Annotated Ada Reference Manual (Ada 202y Draft 3)Legal Information

 Reason: This explicitly says “visible part” because even though the body has visibility on the private part, it cannot call the private operations of some arbitrary object of the task or protected type, only those of the current instance (and expanded name notation has to be used for that).

-{AI95-00252-01} {AI95-00407-01} {AI05-0090-1} The prefix (after any implicit dereference) shall resolve to denote an object or value of a specific tagged type T or class-wide type T'Class.
+{AI95-00252-01} {AI95-00407-01} {AI05-0090-1} {AI22-0024-1} {AI22-0091-1} The prefix (after any implicit dereference) shall resolve to denote an object or value of a specific tagged type T or class-wide type T'Class.
 The selector_name shall resolve to denote a view of a subprogram declared immediately within the declarative region in which an ancestor of the type T is declared.
-The first formal parameter of the subprogram shall be of type T, or a class-wide type that covers T, or an access parameter designating one of these types.
-The designator of the subprogram shall not be the same as that of a component of the tagged type visible at the point of the selected_component.
+The first formal parameter of the subprogram shall be of type T, or, if T is of a tagged type, a class-wide type that covers T, or an access parameter designating one of these types.
+The designator of the subprogram shall not be the same as that of a component of the tagged type T visible at the point of the selected_component.
 The subprogram shall not be an implicitly declared primitive operation of type T that overrides an inherited subprogram implemented by an entry or protected subprogram visible at the point of the selected_component.
 The selected_component denotes a view of this subprogram that omits the first formal parameter.
 This view is called a prefixed view of the subprogram, and the prefix of the selected_component (after any implicit dereference) is called the prefix of the prefixed view.
+In the special case where the prefix is class-wide and controlling, the prefixed view is not abstract, even if the unprefixed view is abstract; otherwise the prefixed view is abstract if and only if the unprefixed view is abstract.

 9.b/3